-The Principal and ST run and manage the UTC on a day-to-day basis at an executive level, implementing the policies set by the Board of Directors and reporting back to them.
+The Principal/CEO and ST run and manage the UTC on a day-to-day basis at an executive level, implementing the policies set by the Board of Directors and reporting back to them.

-The Board of Directors during the 2020/21 financial year had two Committees in operation.
-These Committees had their own terms of reference detailing their responsibilities.
-The terms of reference and meeting frequency for each Committee are reviewed and approved by the Board of Directors annually.
+The Board of Directors at the start of the 2021/22- financial year moved to a three Committee structure to improve oversight and strengthen governance.
+The three Committees have their own terms of reference detailing their responsibilities.
+The terms of reference and meeting frequency for each Committee are reviewed and approved by the Board of Directors.
 The terms of reference for the Finance, Operations and Audit Committee ("FOAC") detail the UTC's authorised spending limits.
 The FOAC also convenes a Remuneration Committee meeting once a year to review the Trust's pay policy and agree the recommendations put forward by the Principal/CEO for the annual pay increases for all staff employed by the Trust.
 The Remuneration Committee also sets the annual pay increase for the Principal/CEO.

-The two Committees of the Board of Directors in operation during 2020/21 were:
+The three Committees of the Board of Directors in operation during 2021/22 were:

-- 1. Standards, Teaching and Learning Committee; and - 2.
+- 1. Quality of Education and Curriculum Committee; - 2.
+Personal Development and Community Committee; and - 3.
 Finance, Operations and Audit Committee.